 An organization contemplating a multi-million-rupee capital project, perhaps to build a factory to produce domestic appliances, applies identical principles in its decision-making.
 However, because the financial risks are very much greater, a structured, formal approach to lifetime costs and decision-making is required.
 Unfortunately, far too frequently, economic appraisals and cost-benefit analysis are carried out merely to support an acquisition decision already made.
 Thereafter the asset is often managed by instinct and in ignorance of the industrial efficiency and product structured, scientific approach which these standard advocates.
 Terotechnology offers such a structured approach and this standard introduces the primary techniques available.

 Part 1 of this standard describes the consequential benefits and costs of introducing terotechnology.
 Benefits to be gained by an organization through introducing terotechnology are listed in 5 of IS 15363 (Part 1).
 This standard describes how those benefits can be achieved and -emphasizes the need for regular, structured communication between different specialism.
 Tables used to illustrate this structure and to list the thought processes and techniques that support decision-making.
-All of the tables in this Part have a similar layout and they summarize those matters, which can influence the major decision phases of the asset life cycle.
+All of the tables in this part have a similar layout and they summarize those matters, which can influence the major decision phases of the asset life cycle.
 These phases are concept and investment decision, acquisition, useful life (comprising operation and maintenance as the principal activities) and disposal.
 The four columns of the Tables list the following:

 Primary analysis, listing the particular factors that need to be analyzed as contributions to each major decision;